JMM889901/peepee.TitanFramework/README.md

 the peepeepoopoo mans TitanFramework
 ==

-This is an experimnetal mod and any crash logs will be appreciated, i will aim to keep backwards compatability as much as possible to make updating optional
+This is an experimental mod and any crash logs will be appreciated, i will aim to keep backwards compatability as much as possible to make updating optional

 Confused with how to use the mod, have suggestions or found a bug, please DM me @The peepeepoopoo man#3301 on discord